MicrosoftDocs/customer-insights/topics/developers/tutorials/metrics-use-filters.md

 ---
 # Use filters to refine your data

 Filters are used to fine-tune the signals that power your metrics.
-For example, the following filters can be used for deeper analysis.

-In this example, we will use the metric that measures the total number of drives completed that we have used in the previous two sections.
+In this example, we will use the metric that measures the total number of drives completed that we have used in the previous two sections ([Create metrics](metrics-create-metrics) and [Add splits](metrics-add-splits)).

 Click 'Filter' and select 'City'.
 You will see a section added that shows a filter.